 2. The battle continues: State versus federal

 Some states use their own unique W-4s, some just default to the federal W-4, and some even call them by another name entirely.
 Some states (Here’s lookin’ at you, Nevada!) don’t even tax while others have a slightly more complicated approach than usual.
-For example, in California if an employee has more than 10 exemptions, their W-4 needs to be sent to the federal government for verification.
+For example, in California, if an employee has more than 10 exemptions, their W-4 needs to be sent to the federal government for verification.
 Any other place, if an employee needs more than 10 exemptions, they’ll need a lock-in letter from the IRS.
 To top it all off—any of this could change at any time.

 3. Employee mistakes cost YOU time

-When state or federal government does an audit on individual taxes and discovers someone has been withholding incorrectly (usually it happens when an employee claims exempt), the government sends a letter to the employer requesting the corrected paperwork.
-Did we mention that the tax filing process could cause uncertainly and eat up your time…?
+When the state or federal government does an audit on individual taxes and discovers someone has been withholding incorrectly (usually it happens when an employee claims exempt), the government sends a letter to the employer requesting the corrected paperwork.
+Did we mention that the tax filing process could cause uncertainty and eat up your time…?

 The bottom line:

-Even if you hired an employee for a single event or just one day last year, you still have to have the correct W-4 for them.
+Even if you hired an employee for a single event or just one-day last year, you still have to have the correct W-4 for them.
 Whether you don’t know how to keep track of the W-4 du jour, aren’t sure how to get your hands on the right documents, or you just simply don’t have the time; PayReel can save you the headache by taking tax management off your plate.
 We can make all that hands-on paper-collecting and tax management a distant memory—including keeping you compliant.
 In the wise words of Forrest Gump, “Well that’s good.
 One less thing.”

 One more thing: There are certain career paths (like tax lawyering) that really require a special type of person.
-Unless you’re one of those, (which we’re not) you’re not legally allowed to give your employees tax advice.
+Unless you’re one of those, (which we’re not) you’re not legally allowed to give your employee’s tax advice.
 Send them to the IRS.

 Producing multimedia content and executing live events is chaotic.
-At PayReel, we make sure our clients are able to hire who they want, when they want and that everyone is paid properly.
+At PayReel, we make sure our clients are able to hire who they want when they want and that everyone is paid properly.
 Leave all payroll services and details (even taxes) up to the PayReel team so you can focus on pulling off a flawless production.
 Contact us anytime at303-526-4900 or by emailing us here.